MycroftAI/documentation/docs/technologies/mimic.md

 ---
 description: >-
-Mimic is a fast, light-weight Text to Speech (TTS) engine developed by Mycroft AI and VocaliD
+Mimic is a fast, light-weight Text to Speech engine developed by Mycroft AI and VocaliD.
 ---
 # Mimic